-Finally you round a bend; below you is a smallish crescent of sandy beach and next to it, a busy little yacht harbour and fishing port.
+Finally you round a bend; below you is a tempting crescent of sandy beach and next to it, a busy little yacht harbour and fishing port.
 Puerto de Mogán, although now largely given over to the tourist trade, is light years from its garish counterparts to the east.
-Thankfully, even the recent construction inland is more aesthetically pleasing, including the luxury new Hotel Cordial Mogán Playa.
+Thankfully, even the recent construction inland is more aesthetically pleasing, including the new luxury Hotel Cordial Mogán Playa.

-Although its nickname, ‘Venice of the Canaries’, may be a tad of an exaggeration, the architecture and bridged waterways are as pretty as a chocolate box and the whole place exudes an air of opulence and charm.
+Although its nickname ‘Venice of the Canaries’ may be a tad of an exaggeration, the architecture and bridged waterway are as pretty as a chocolate box, and the whole place exudes an air of opulence and charm.
 In the heart of the port, low-rise apartments have wrought-iron balconies, brightly coloured trim and are covered in dazzling bougainvillea.